brachify/brachify-release/README.md

      width="500"/>
 <img src="Images/image-7.png" width="500">

 Brachify uses DICOM files to create 3D printable models for Brachytherapy plans below is a short how to for using the program.
-(If you would like more information please view the user guild <br> under assets in the Brachify releases)
+(If you would like more information please view the user guide <br> under assets in the Brachify releases)

 1) Download the most recent Brachify release from the website above https://github.com/brachify/brachify-release/releases